Alanapiereid/SERIE_A_FIND_A_PLAYER_K_NEAREST_NEIGHBOURS/README.md

 # SERIE_A_FIND_A_PLAYER_K_NEAREST_NEIGHBOURS

-This has 2 features:
+This is a Streamlit app

-1) Enter a Serie A player name, get a player with most similar characteristics back.
+Enter a Serie A player's name, get a player with most similar characteristics back.
 Transfermarkt has this feature but I wanted to put it together myself.
 This uses Euclidean distance.
-2) IN DEVELOPMENT: Enter a player from outside Serie A and get a prediction for their position.
-This uses K-Nearest Neighbour

 I love the Italian Serie A so this is a program for finding players who are similar based their number of performances, assists, goals scored and cards but NOT their position.